qwx9/strangepg/README.md

 - _random_: random fixed node placement
 - _linear_: _fr_ layout with the addition of optionally fixed position nodes (_fx_ and _fy_ GFA segment tags) and initial position (via _mv_ segment tag)
 - _pline_: parallel version of the above
+- _bo_: similar to _pline_ but using BO tags for initial placement along a horizontal line

 ### Navigation